redsquirrelstudio/laravel-backpack-import-operation/README.md

 Adds a configurable interface that allows your admin users to:

-- Upload a spreadsheet file
+- Upload a spreadsheet file.
-- Map the file's columns to your CRUD model's fields
+- Map the file's columns to your CRUD model's fields.
-- Import their data
+- Import their data.

 and allows you as the developer to:

-- Customise each CRUD's import behaviour using the Backpack API you know and love
+- Customise each CRUD's import behaviour using the Backpack API you know and love.
-- Choose between queued or instant imports
+- Choose between queued or instant imports.
-- Completely customise the operation's behaviour
+- Completely customise the operation's behaviour.

 ![Screenshot of the operation's mapping screen](https://raw.githubusercontent.com/redsquirrelstudio/laravel-backpack-import-operation/dev/assets/screenshot.jpg?raw=true)